mason-bially/ttrpg-xcom/02_aliens.md

 This is a game about aliens.

-## Species
+## Humanoid Species

-The Ethereals have modified their servants for a long time.
+The Ethereals have modified their humanoid servants for a long time.
 During and after the invasion of Earth many of them were modified with human DNA to better survive the planet.

-The primary option for player characters are a genetic hybrids, usually one that ranges from 100% to 25% human.
-In general 100% non-human aliens are not playable, they have been modified out of existence (though this may not always be entirely Lore Accurate, vis-a-vis vipers), and were effectively wiped out in the years following the original invasion.
+The primary option for player characters are a humanoid hybrids, usually ones that range from 100% to 25% human.
+In general 0% human, full aliens, are not playable, they have been modified out of existence (though this may not always be entirely Lore Accurate, vis-a-vis vipers) in the years following the original invasion by the Ethereal Gene Modding programs.
 Their stat modifications are presented only for completeness.

-The standard starting stats for all genetically based characters are:
+The standard starting stats for all humanoid based characters are:

 * 8 Health
 * 12 Mobility